MikroElektronika/mikrosdk_click_v2/clicks/usbuartiso/README.md

 \mainpage Main Page

 ---
-# USB UART ISO click
+# USB UART ISO Click

 > USB UART ISO Click is a compact add-on board that offers a completely isolated differential pair of lines of the USB physical interface.
 This board features the ISOUSB111, a full/low-speed isolated USB repeater from Texas Instruments.
 It is a USB 2.0-compliant device that supports low-speed (1.5Mbps) and full-speed (12Mbps) signaling, USB On-The-Go (OtG), and Type-C Dual Role Port (DRP).
 In addition, this Click board™ comes with the FT232R, a USB UART IC from FTDI, making it a complete USB-to-UART isolated solution.